DanielSiepmann/tracking/readme.rst

 About
 =====

-This extension should only demonstrate technical features of TYPO3.
+This extension was made to demonstrate technical features of TYPO3.
-It is not intended for use in production systems.
+Since v1.0.0 it is also available on packagist and intended for usage on production systems.

 The following features should be demonstrated: